QUATSINO NARROWS

 In February 2025, the ADCP was recovered from Quatsino Narrows by the PRIMED team, 3 months after it’s deployment.

-The aim of this work was to collect current data through the Narrows that will be used to validate the model.
+The aim of this work was to collect current data through the Narrows that will be used to validate the energy model.

 FEBRUARY 2025